 The sewer utility was using the Pivoted Turnbuckle Manhole Riser when Sprague took over as director 11 years ago.
-Manufactured in the U.S. since 1978 by American Highway Products Ltd., of Bolivar, Ohio, it’s a flexible galvanized steel ring with a pivoted turnbuckle that gives the riser a plus or minus ½-inch adjustability range.
+Manufactured in the U.S. since 1978 by American Highway Products Ltd.

 This means the riser can be slipped easily into the original manhole rim and expanded using a Phillips screwdriver, which acts as a lever.
 The turnbuckle enables one crew member to exert thousands of pounds of mechanical force with very little effort, securely seating the riser even in rims that are worn or out of round without straining.